atulmy/crate/README.md

 # Crate 👕👖📦

-A replica of stitchfix.com / krate.in which offers users to get monthly subscription of trendy clothes and accessories.
+A very basic replica of stitchfix.com / krate.in which offers users to get monthly subscription of trendy clothes and accessories.

 Built with Node + Express + GraphQL + React + Redux + JWT Auth + React Storybook.